Skip to Main Content

 Key takeaways

 Airport security lines can be one of the most tedious parts of traveling.
-Luckily, a few frequent traveler programs now offer a way around long security wait times — for a cost.
+Luckily, a few frequent traveler programs offer a way around long security wait times — for a cost.

 How much does Clear cost?

-What are the benefits of CLEAR® Plus membership?
+What are the benefits of Clear Plus membership?

 At the first step of the security screening process, you get to enter a separate security lane, where you’ll verify your identity using an eye or fingerprint scan and show an agent your boarding pass.
-From there, you’ll be escorted past the standard security line and straight to the physical screening process — cutting down your wait significantly.
+From there, you’ll be escorted past the standard security line and straight to the physical screening process — potentially cutting down your wait significantly.

-This is a different process than you’ll find with either TSA Precheck or Global Entry.
-TSA PreCheck allows you to save time during the physical airport screening process — you enter from a separate lane and can complete the screening without removing shoes, laptops, liquids or gels.
-Global Entry, on the other hand, is for international travelers.
-When you enter the United States from another country, you can use Global Entry to quickly verify your identity at U.S. Customs and complete your required declaration forms.
+TSA PreCheck allows you to save time during the physical airport screening of your physical person and luggage — you enter from a separate lane and can complete the screening without removing your shoes, laptops, liquids or gels.

 Want to know more?
 Here’s our guide to Clear vs. TSA PreCheck, as well as our guide to Clear vs. Global Entry.